 Day Trading Patterns

-The term Pattern Day Trader comes from the patterns that appear on the charts used in technical analysis.
+Pattern Day Trader comes from the patterns on the charts used in technical analysis.
 Patterns can show how an individual is trading.

 Day trading patterns are named for the shapes on the charts.
 Popular Day Trading patterns include Japanese Candlesticks, the Bull Flag, the Bullish Pennant, the Bullish Hammer, the Ascending Triangle, the Falling Wedge, and the Rising Wedge.